 Over the centuries, three successive floors have been built over it, of which the top three can be visited.
 During a visit, you can admire (among other things) the underground temple of the Persian sun-god Mithras and numerous medieval frescoes.

-The Basilica of San Clemente is 350 m from the Colosseum (a 5-minute walk).
+The Basilica of San Clemente is 650 m from the Roman Forum (an 8-minute walk).